 It had been years since I was on a plane that didn't taxi to the terminal gate, but this was long before the Canadians built terminal three for international flights.
 We walked down the stairs into a 40 MPH wind storm and got on the shuttle buses to customs and immigration.
 Luckily we got through customs very fast since they were expecting us.
 My head was killing me, but I stared in awe at being put in a time machine to the 1950's.
 Except, there were these strange Fiat looking cars and the buildings were crumbling all around us.
 Welcome to the Special Period.

 The bus brought us to La ENA (Escuela Nacional de Artes).
-Well more specifically a hostel next to La ENA (sorry I don't remember the name).
+Well more specifically a hostel next to La ENA (sorry I don't remember the name.
+I think it was Casa Fina).
 We unloaded and had dinner and just like that went to our first event.
 It was a concert at La Casa de la Musica (if I remember correctly) and had this group I really didn't know at the time playing; Irakere with special guests, including Richard Egües.

 I have recorded with the greats of Cuban music including Richard (RIP)1 and Blas Egües (RIP)2 , Enrique Pla 3, Emilio Vega 4, Angel Bonne 5, Robertico Garcia 6, Emilio Morales 7.
 This is just a partial list and the most important people haven't been listed yet.

 Let's start with my Cuban mentor and best man at my wedding, Julian Fernandez.
-Julian was the tres player for a while in Irakere, but is more know for his role as bassist and marimbula player for Moncada.
+Julian was the tres player for a while in Irakere, but is more know for his role as bassist and marimbula player for Moncada (playing guitar here).
 He was my first teacher in Cuba and was with me on the first few recordings in Havana.
 Julian is in Santo Domingo now.
+Here is another clip, please sub to his channel.

 I met Jiovanni Cofiño when he was only 16 years old.
 I was so impressed at the time that he has played on every recording in Cuba I have ever made.
 He left Cuba and now lives in